General University Reference Utility

 Table of Contents:

-If meals are provided by a conference or host, then the meal per diem for that trip will be adjusted to correspond with the meals that were provided.
+If meals are provided by a conference, host, or as part of hotel accommodations, then the meal per diem for that trip will be adjusted to correspond with the meals that were provided.
+See the meals and incidentals breakdown at GSA.
 In the event that all meals for a day are provided by a conference, a business group meal, or another source, no meal per diem can be claimed for that day.
 If the traveler has dietary restrictions for health or religious reasons that cannot be accommodated by the host or conference (traveler must take initiative to notify of such in advance), this must be documented and meal per diem may be claimed.
 However, the incidental per diem amount per day may still be claimed at the traveler's discretion.
 The incidental rate does not vary between domestic locations.

 Travel throughout the day could put the traveler in several places with differing per diems.
-The traveler is eligible for the meal per diem in effect for the location where he or she spends that night.
-For the final travel day, the per diem in effect will be that of the prior night's stay.
+Traveler is eligible for the meal per diem in effect for the location of the last work activity rather than the location where he or she spends that night, per GSA guidelines.

 Reimbursement for meal expenses when no overnight travel is involved requires that the meal reimbursement be reported to the IRS as taxable income to the employee unless a business purpose is stated for the meal and a list of attendees is supplied.
-Meal per diem reimbursement will be based on destination.
+Meal per diem reimbursement will be based on destination and will be at 75% of the full per diem for one-day travel.
+Even if a traveler leaves one day and returns after midnight of the next day, one-day travel status applies unless the traveler has incurred overnight lodging.

 FN10 provides full detail on University-sponsored events, under which business group meals while on travel fall.
 Business group meals are those taken with guests, colleagues, or donors during which focused business discussions take place.
 The cost incurred for business group meals must be prudent, reasonable, and in the best interest of the University.
 Business meals with vague, unfocused purposes are not eligible for reimbursement.
 Expenses for partners of University employees in attendance at business group meals or meetings are not approved from general funds and are only permitted on unrestricted donor funds if there is a University business purpose for the partner's presence.
 The documentation supporting a business group meal must include the names of those attending and the purpose of the meal.
 Itemized receipts are required for all business group meals.